-On March 27, 2013, MRI entered into a transfer payment agreement with OCGC to invest in a new Ontario venture capital fund, subsequently named the Northleaf Venture Catalyst Fund.
+On March 27, 2013, MRI entered into a transfer payment agreement with OCGC to invest in a new Ontario venture capital fund subsequently named the Northleaf Venture Catalyst Fund.
 To be structured as a limited partnership, the proposed target size of the fund is \$300 million with capital commitments from the Government of Ontario, Government of Canada and the private sector.
-The Government of Ontario has committed to provide funding of \$50 million to the Corporation to execute this limited partnership.
+The Government of Ontario provided its entire funding obligation of \$50 million to the Corporation in advance of the establishment of the NVCF limited partnership in January 2014.

-In January 2014, the NVCF was established with an initial investment commitment from the Corporation of \$36.25 million.
+In July 2014, OCGC increased its initial commitment from \$36.25 million to a total amount of \$38.75 million.
+Subsequent to the year ended March 31, 2015, OCGC increased its investment commitment to a total amount of \$44 million.
 The investment in NVCF is carried at cost, based on the capital calls net of any return of recallable capital made by the NVCF general partner.
-As NVCF is not traded in an active market, the fair value of the investment is not readily determinable.
+As NVCF is not traded in an active market, the fair value of the investment in not readily determinable.